Bienvenue à Paris: it’s auto show time again

-These are pretty impressive numbers; it’s no wonder that manufacturers compete so fiercely because, in these markets alone, an extra share point is worth over 70,000 units.
+These are pretty impressive numbers – manufacturers compete so fiercely because, in these three markets alone, an extra share point is worth over 70,000 units.

-You see, in 2015, Americans aged 50+ bought about as many new passenger cars, SUVs, pickups and minivans as France, Germany and the UK combined.
+It’s appropriate because Americans age 50-plus bought about as many new passenger cars, SUVs, pickups and minivans as France, Germany and the UK combined in 2015

-You’d think that automakers and their ad agencies would be falling over themselves to court our business.
+One would think automakers and their ad agencies would be fighting one another for our business.

 Madison Avenue has decreed buyers over fifty to be unworthy of active targeting.
 Apparently, as we shuffle out of the 18-49 demo, we’re easy to get without trying, too old to change our ways and too wizened to use in ads because younger buyers run for the nearest safe space at the sight of crow’s feet.

 In reality, Boomers have been embracing constant change for decades; we invented the modern world and we never stopped adapting.
-And when it came to passenger vehicles – known in the industry as light duty – Boomers turned the American automotive market upside down.
+And when it came to passenger vehicles, Boomers turned the American automotive market upside down.
 For starters, we …

 - Demolished Detroit domination: in 1970 the Big Three sold 85% of all new light duty vehicles – in 2015 they were down to 45%.

-- Rocketed trucks, vans and SUVs to a 57% market share in 2015, up from 15% in 1970.
-Back in the day, these were strictly for work – spartan, masculine, rough and down-market.
+- Rocketed trucks, vans and SUVs to a 57% market share in 2015, up from 15% in 1970 when they were strictly for work – spartan, masculine, rough and down-market.

-As if all this wasn’t enough, Boomers also welcomed smaller cars – today’s “full-size” would be a compact in 1970 – learned to buy nine brands of “foreign” cars that are actually made in America and got the next-gen fuel segment up and running as the early adopters of EVs and hybrids.
+As if all this wasn’t enough, Boomers also welcomed smaller cars, were able to wrap our heads around the concept of “foreign” cars that are actually made in America and got the alternate fuel segment up and running as the early adopters of EVs and hybrids.

 All this – in adland’s quirky world-view – comes to a screeching halt at midnight on our 50th birthday, a